aromajoin/controller-sdk-windows/README.md

 * Please [download the .zip file](https://github.com/aromajoin/controller-sdk-windows/releases/).
 * Extract it to grab .dll files.
 * Add these .dll files into your project as *References*.
+* **For Bluetooth version**, please connect Aroma Shooter via Bluetooth Settings section in Windows before starting application.
+If you restart your app, make sure to reconnect it again.
 ---
 ## Usage